legotrainkid/Legos-Railroader-Mod-Docs/LogosAndDeco.md

 # Lego's Logos and Decos

+# FONTS

+Any .ttf fonts will work with this mod, simply put them in a folder called `Fonts` inside any UMM mod and they will be loaded (There is already an folder in the logos and deco mod folder that can be used).

+Please make sure you have distribution rights for a font before you bundle it up with a mod

 # Setup

 To start, download the example mod on the logos and decos mod page, and unzip it into an easy to use location.